 The second section of the website was the History Magazine, a monthly online publication featuring all of those weird, gruesome and interesting bits of history that were often left out of the school curriculum.
 From great British eccentrics to the inventor of the loo, we like to think of our articles as a ‘Horrible Histories for Adults’!

 Starting as a team of two, it was soon obvious that the scale and scope of the website required some extra manpower and the company slowly grew to a team of a six, with guest authors from around the globe.

 Fast forward to 2009 and it was decided that for Historic UK’s 10th anniversary that it would be getting a nifty little redesign.
-Introducing a brand new search engine for our Accommodation Guide and the ability to filter our history articles by type, the new site went live in 2010.
-We have been expanding and improving the site ever since!
+Introducing a brand new search engine for our Accommodation Guide and the ability to filter our history articles by type, the first ‘new look’ site went live in 2010.